What Happens In The Manic Phase Of Bipolar Disorder?

 What is the manic phase of bipolar disorder like?

 The bipolar manic phase can look different for everyone, particularly between people who live with bipolar I disorder vs. bipolar II disorder.
-Some may feel that they experience extreme mania or they may feel as if they only get a slight rush of energy that breaks through the depressive fog.
+Some may sense that they experience extreme mania or they may get only a slight rush of energy that breaks through the depressive fog.

 Common mania symptoms can include:

-- Experiencing an irritable mood or feeling unusually angry
+- Experiencing an irritable mood or being unusually angry

 - Experiencing delusions or hallucinations